 Don’t forget, this doesn’t mean getting bulky- all it means is that your muscles are becoming more developed!

-In Creating Quick and Effective Workout Routines we discussed the optimal rep ranges for Hypertrophy training.
+In All Fitness Training Programs Need To Include These 3 Things we discuss the optimal rep ranges for Hypertrophy training.

-- Since we recommend that you train each major movement pattern twice a week, you’ll be doing 42-72 total reps per week.
+Since we recommend that you train each major movement pattern twice a week, you’ll be doing 42-72 total reps, per muscle group, per week.

 It is extremely important that you focus on movement patterns, rather than individual muscles.
 Movement patterns represent compound exercises, and these hit multiple muscle groups simultaneously.

 Squat 3 sets of 8 repetitions once a week